AGeissler/esprsim/Readme.md

 # esprsim

 ## Introduction
-The 'esprsim' package provides an interface to running ESP-r using Python scripts.
-There is an example how such an automation script can be set up in the examples folder.
+The 'esprsim' package provides an interface for running ESP-r using Python scripts.
+There is an example how such an automation script can be set up in the example folder.

 ## Installing esprsim
 ### Step One
-Clone the Gitlab repository from 'git@gitlab.fhnw.ch:GruppeBau/esprsim.git' to your usual git project directory.
+Clone the Gitlab repository from 'git@gitlab.fhnw.ch:GruppeBau/esprsim.git' to your usual git repository directory.

 ### Step Two
-If your ESP-r project already has a Python virtual environment, jump to step three.
+If your ESP-r project already has a Python virtual environment(or if you use a central Python installation and wish to add this package to it), jump to step three.
 Otherwise:

 Set up a virtual Python environment for your ESP-r project, ideally in '<project path>', which is either the ESP-r project path if this is 'stand alone' or the path of the project of which ESP-r files are in a subdirectory.
+The following assumes you are working in a console window.

     1. Create virtual environment by
         <project path>$ python3 -m venv env (evironment name is name arbitrary)